bigcartel/dugway/README.md

 ### Images

-All images for your theme should go in the **images** directory.
-You can reference an image in your code by passing its name to the [theme_image_url](http://help.bigcartel.com/customer/portal/articles/772749-filters#url) filter:
+And as you've probably guessed by now, all images for your theme go in the **images** directory.
+You can reference an image in your code by passing its name to the [theme_image_url](http://help.bigcartel.com/customer/portal/articles/772749-filters#url) filter.

     {{ 'sample.png' | theme_image_url }}